OompahLoompah/Rachael/README.md

 # Rachael
-Rachael is a custom IRC bot.
+Rachael is a custom IRC bot framework/controller to allow multiple bots to be run simultaneously.